 26 November 2021: Reflection, evaluation and ideas for future research

-The last workshop in November will be about evaluating the project and discussing collaboration for future activist work and/or research.
+The last workshop in November was about the evaluation of the project and included discussions about collaboration for future activist work and/or research..
 Read More